tymyrddin/blue/source/docs/diy/audits/index.rst

 The wake-up call
 ==================================

-Your DIY server triad—containers, web, and mail services—is a self-hosted dream… until it becomes a threat actor’s playground.
+Your DIY server triad, containers, web, and mail services, is a self-hosted dream… until it becomes a threat actor’s playground.
 Regular audits are the difference between "I patched that last year" and "Why is my server mining Monero?"

 .. toctree::